ftaru17/FFData/README.md

 links:
-**NFFXSS** - my own tool for monitoring game process memory, viewing game data (and cheating some values) - in fact, these files are collected on its basis
+**NFFXSS - Final Fantasy {xxx} Spoiler Server** - my own tool for monitoring game process memory, viewing game data (and cheating some values) - in fact, these files are collected on its basis

 https://wiki.ffrtt.ru/index.php/FF7/Savemap